travis-ci/docs-travis-ci-com/user/deployment/gcs.md

 Keep in mind that the above command has to run in your project directory, so it can modify the `.travis.yml` for you.

-### GCS ACL via option
+### Set GCS via ACL

-You can set the acl of your uploaded files via the `acl` option like this:
+You can set the ACL of your uploaded files via the `acl` option like this:

 ```yaml
 deploy: